Crispioso/slash-data/README.md

 Toggle the data by pressing 'Ctrl+Shift+U'.

 ## To do list
-- Add support for all ONS beta environments, local and live.
+- ~~Add support for all ONS beta environments, local and live.~~
+- Fix bug on /datalist end point.
 - Use the Chrome commands API, so you can choose which keyboard shortcut they want for the toggle.
 - Package extension into a single file (.crx?).